Estimated reading time: 6 minutes

-Lukla Airport is often closed during pre-monsoon and post-monsoon because of heavy snowfall and high winds.
-For example, in early October 2022, the Airport was closed for nearly a week because of the bad weather.
-It caused disruptions for many travellers who were trying to reach Mount Everest base camp.
+Authorities often close Lukla Airport during pre-monsoon and post-monsoon due to heavy snowfall and high winds.
+For instance, in early October 2022, bad weather forced the airport to shut down for almost a week.
+This closure disrupted many travelers attempting to reach the Mount Everest base camp.

 Alternative routes to get to Lukla